Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Cavaliers covered the spread in their only game when favored by 10.5 points or more.

-- When Virginia puts up more than 28.8 points, it is 3-1 against the spread and 4-1 overall.
+- When Virginia scores more than 28.8 points, it is 3-1 against the spread and 4-1 overall.

-- In games that Virginia piles up over 429.2 yards, the team is 3-2 against the spread and 4-2 overall.
+- Virginia is 3-2 against the spread and 4-2 overall when the team amasses over 429.2 yards.

-- The Cavaliers have nine giveaways this season, while the Blue Devils have nine takeaways .

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.